 The University Honors Program (UHP) offers academically motivated students the opportunity to challenge themselves and graduate with University Honors.
-Students participate in Honors-level coursework and may participate in additional enrichment opportunities such as the Honors Advantage or Honors Enrichment Learning Communities, field trips, service learning opportunities, special one-unit Honors courses, and the Honors Student Association.
+Students participate in Honors-level coursework and may participate in additional enrichment opportunities such as the Honors First-Year Interest Group (FIG), field trips, service learning opportunities, special one-unit Honors courses, and the Honors Student Association.
 They may also apply to attend honors conferences and compete for honors-only awards and scholarships.

 Entering first-year students who meet the official criteria listed below will be automatically enrolled during their application process to UW-Whitewater if: